wpdunk/CV/README.md

 ## Skills

+### Software Development

+Well versed in best practices such as test driven development and pair programming.
+Already an advocate for writing clean code that is easy to change, the efficiencies this unlocks is extremely satisfying!
+Improving knowledge of Ruby, JavaScript and the MERN stack, have enjoyed experimenting with APIs and the opportunities they enable for stitching resources together.

 ### Problem solving

 Leadership in ideation, business strategy and system implementation.
 Confident at adapting processes within constantly evolving environments to maximise efficiency.